Perl/PPCs/README.md

 That will be enough to make it obvious whether the idea is

 0) actually a **bug** - a change we'd also consider back porting to maintenance releases (so should be a opened as [*Report a Perl 5 bug*](https://github.com/Perl/perl5/issues/new/choose))
-0) worth drafting an RFC for
+0) worth drafting an PPC for
 0) better on CPAN first
 0) "nothing stops you putting it on CPAN, but it doesn't seem viable"